andygbannister/qurantools/readme.md

 ```

 If `QURAN-FULL-PARSE` has trouble recreating the primary key index, try splitting up the index create command.
 Depending on your version of MySQL, you may see a few warnings during the import phase.
 They are unlikely to be important - but it may pay to check the import log just to be on the safe side.

-After that, you will need to run any migrations (if there are any) in `/database/migrations/` to apply any database changes that were made to the database since the original schema was created.

 ### Install 3rd party Dependencies